wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 32 And the names of the vessels of the king , that assailed the fort , were the Hermes , the Charon , and the Sophie , besides other fighting vessels ; which opened their fires upon the strong hold.

-33 Nevertheless , Lawrence was not dismayed , although Woodbine ,* the white savage , came in his rear , with one of the destroying engines and a howitzer , an instrument of Satan , and about two hundred sav- ages.
+33 Nevertheless , Lawrence was not dismayed , although Woodbine ,* the white savage , came in his rear , with one of the destroying engines and a howitzer , an instrument of Satan , and about two hundred savages.

+* The celebrated Capt.
+Woodbine , of the British navy.

 34 So when Lawrence let his engines of death loose upon them , and had showered the whizzing balls amongst them for about the space of three hours , they fled.

 35 And the slaughter on board the ships was dreadful ; and about three hundred of the men of Britain were slain , and the Hermes was blown out of the water into the air with an awful noise.

-* The celebrated Capt.
-Woodbine , of the British navy.

 [263]

 36 The loss of the people of Columbia that day , was four slain and five maimed.

-37 About this time a band of sea-robbers and pirates , who had established themselves upon the island of Barrator la , were committing great wickedness and depredations ; and were ready to assist the men of Britain.
+37 About this time a band of sea-robbers and pirates , who had established themselves upon the island of Barrataria , were committing great wickedness and depredations ; and were ready to assist the men of Britain.

-38 But a valiant man , called Daniel , surnamed Patterson , went against them with his small fighting vessels ,* and scattered them abroad , and took their vessels , and destroyed their petty establishment of sea-robbery.
+38 But a valiant man , called Daniel , sur-named Patterson , went against them with his small fighting vessels ,* and scattered them abroad , and took their vessels , and destroyed their petty establishment of sea-robbery.

+* Gun-boats.

 39 Now it came to pass , when Jackson heard that Pensacola , the capital of West Florida , had become a resting-place for the enemies of Columbia ; and that the men of Britain occupied the place , and had built them a strong hold therein ;

 40 From whence they sent forth the weapons of war and the black dust among the savages , to destroy the people of Columbia ; and that the servants of the king of Spain were afraid to prevent the wickedness thereof ;

-* Gun-boats.

 [264]